The Jodhpur streets are pretty cool. Likewise, the blue color symbolizes the calming effect.

-Human brings emotions, characters, experience and most important the stories.
+Human brings emotions, characters, experience, and, most importantly, stories.
 Everyone has a story to tell.

 Nobody knows a place better than the natives of that place.

-I remembered an excellent example where a local guided me to a place that is still the most pleasant I had ever been.
+I remembered an excellent example where a local guided me to a place still the most pleasant I had ever been.

 While on a trip to Kinnaur, I had an additional day left.
 I enquired around, and a local suggested I go to Chitkul.
-The people there called it a Switzerland because of the gorgeous surroundings that place beholds.
-I was not satisfied by one person’s opinion so, I asked others.
-In fact, other people suggested the same and also guided how to reach Chitkul from Kalpa.
+The people there called it Switzerland because of the gorgeous surroundings that the place beholds.
+I was unsatisfied with one person’s opinion, so I asked others.
+Other people suggested the same and guided how to reach Chitkul from Kalpa.

-If I hadn’t asked locals, I was not able to Know about Chitkul at that time.
-The additional day would have been wasted or not utilized properly.
+If I hadn’t asked locals, I could not know about Chitkul at that time.
+Therefore, the additional day would have been wasted or not utilized properly.